Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 #### Use Case 1: Greenfield, isolated deployment from the enterprise network

-This solution is fairly simple to provision while ensuring security.
+This use case is fairly simple to provision while ensuring security.
 Ideal for rapid problem-solving that requires an analytical workspace for swift development.
 The solution will create all the required components such as Virtual Network, Monitoring, Key Vault, permissions, and analytical services.
 All utilizing recommended practices.

 Because of the isolated network configuration, public IP addresses of customers must be designated as authorized to access the environment through secure public endpoints.
 The solution will only be accessible from predetermined public IP addresses.
+This use case may not be suitable for highly restrictive enterprises that have strict no public IP policies.</br>
 The identity of the solution administrator or the managing group must be submitted to gain access and control over the solution.
 There is no requirement to pre-establish a virtual network or any additional components.